moby/moby/docs/userguide/networking/get-started-overlay.md

 ## Step 2: Create a Swarm cluster

 In this step, you use `docker-machine` to provision the hosts for your network.
-At this point, you won't actually created the network.
+At this point, you won't actually be creating the network.
 You'll create several machines in VirtualBox.
-One of the machines will act as the Swarm master;
-you'll create that first.
-As you create each host, you'll pass the Engine on that machine options that are needed by the `overlay` network driver.
+One of the machines will act as the Swarm master; you'll create that first.
+As you create each host, you'll pass the created Docker Engine on that configuration options that are needed by the `overlay` network driver.

 1. Create a Swarm master.

 			$ docker-machine create \
-			-d VirtualBox \
+			-d virtualbox \
 			--swarm --swarm-image="swarm" --swarm-master \
 			--swarm-discovery="consul://$(docker-machine ip mh-keystore):8500" \
-			--engine-opt="cluster-store=consul://$(docker-machine ip mh-keystore):8500"
+			--engine-opt="cluster-store=consul://$(docker-machine ip mh-keystore):8500" \
 			--engine-opt="cluster-advertise=eth1:2376" \
 			mhs-demo0

 	At creation time, you supply the Engine `daemon` with the ` --cluster-store` option.
 This option tells the Engine the location of the key-value store for the `overlay` network.
 The bash expansion `$(docker-machine ip mh-keystore)` resolves to the IP address of the Consul server you created in "STEP 1".
 The `--cluster-advertise` option advertises the machine on the network.

 2. Create another host and add it to the Swarm cluster.

-		$ docker-machine create -d VirtualBox \
+		$ docker-machine create \
+			-d virtualbox \
 			--swarm --swarm-image="swarm:1.0.0-rc2" \
 			--swarm-discovery="consul://$(docker-machine ip mh-keystore):8500" \
 			--engine-opt="cluster-store=consul://$(docker-machine ip mh-keystore):8500" \